Scott Act of 1888: Scott Act

 Scott claimed there were copious amounts of fake Chinese return documents and that the system was being abused, although few actual cases of fraud had been caught.
 "As the truth is a merchantable commodity from a Chinese point of view, those certificates were in many instances sold to Chinamen who had never been in this country, who took them and came to the United States in violation of the law," Scott said when introducing the act.

 In congressional debate regarding the Scott Act, representatives' only other concern was keeping those certificate holders who weren't in the United States from returning.
 They were concerned Scott's proposed act wouldn't be strict enough to accomplish this, but he assured them it would be.
 After half an hour of debate, the bill was passed by voice vote.
 The Senate took up the bill hours after it passed in the House.
 Senator Henry Teller, Republican of Colorado, said of the act, "There are now about one hundred thousand Chinese who have come into this country, and I myself will welcome any legislation that shall deport every single one of them from the United States and send them back to China, where they belong."
 The bill passed in the Senate as well.

+When news of the law passing reached San Francisco, revelers spilled into the streets in exultation.
+Both the Democratic and Republican state central committees ordered 100-gun salutes.
+Bonfires blazed throughout the city in celebration.
+In Los Angeles, Democrats similarly staged a celebration.
+The Alta California newspaper called it "California's day of jubilee."

 Due to public pressure, the Chinese government chose not to ratify the treaty, and President Grover Cleveland signed the Scott Act into law on October 1, 1888.
 In an accompanying message he sent to Congress along with the law, he justified the act by saying China had promised in the renounced Bayard-Zhang treaty to prevent workers from coming to the United States.
 In absence of this act, Cleveland said, the United States had to act, "An emergency has arisen, in which the Government of the United States is called upon to act in self-defense by the exercise of its legislative power.
 I cannot but regard the expressed demand on the part of China for a reexamination and renewed discussion of the topics so completely covered by mutual treaty stipulations, as an indefinite postponement and practical abandonment on the objects we have in view..."
 He recommended that separate legislation should be introduced to allow reentry of the Chinese who were already in transit back to the United States, but this never happened.
 He also recommended that the United States pay $276,619.75 for injuries to the Chinese in America from violence, which had been a provision of the renounced Bayard-Zhang Treaty, which also never happened.